 At the start and perhaps very end, of the season, seasonal road closures and weather may prevent this tour being run as scheduled.
 In particular, the road from Old Faithful to Grand Teton generally opens in mid May.
 If that road is not open when you do your tour, more time will be spent in parts of Yellowstone, and Grand Teton will be omitted.
 In addition, Dunraven Pass (between Tower Falls and Grand Canyon of the Yellowstone) also generally opens in mid May.
 Finally, general road maintenance in the park may affect the way this tour operates.

 Payment And Cancellation Details: This tour may have an air leg between Las Vegas and Salt Lake City.
 If you do fly that route, an amount equivalent to the cost of the air leg will be charged to your card at the time we make the air booking.
-Half the remaining balance will be charged 45 days from the tour date, and the other half will be charged 10 or fewer days from the tour date.
-Once the air leg has been booked we will not under any circumstances accept a cancellation.
-Please consider purchasing trip insurance as our cancellation policy is strictly enforced irrespective of the reason for canceling.
-We will advise ahead of time which option is applicable.
-In addition with this option, if you book less than three weeks from the tour date, the tour may cost more as a result of higher air fares.
+CANCELLATIONS WILL NOT BE ACCEPTED FOR THIS TOUR.
+Changes will also not be accepted, and refunds will not be given.
+Please consider purchasing trip insurance as our cancellation policy is strictly enforced.
+The payment schedule is as follows: This tour has an air leg.
+The cost of the flight, plus half of the remaining balance will be charged any time from when you make the booking.
+The final balance will be charged 30 or fewer days from the tour date, at our discretion.